Head and Neck Cancer

 Quality of Life

-All projects, but in particular the treatment project, is aided by our clinical and computational collaborators Dr. Mercedes Porosnicu (Hem/Onc, Wake Forest) and Dr. Xiaobo Zhou (Radiology, Wake Forest), respectively.
+All projects, but in particular the treatment project, are aided by our clinical and computational collaborators Dr. Mercedes Porosnicu (Hem/Onc, Wake Forest) and Dr. Xiaobo Zhou (Radiology, Wake Forest), respectively.
 Together we employ the most current advancements in technologies and biomedical informatics to derive new hypotheses and improve the care for HNC patients.

 What distinguishes our conceptual strategy from others is the effort to account for redox effects in HNC.
 Using chemical probes for protein -SOH developed by our group, we discovered clear differences in the sulfenic acid content of tumors that responded to radiation treatment and those that were resistant to treatment.
 Thus our current research goal is to define redox-dependent and -independent radiation response signature(s) (RRS) in HNC.
 We hypothesize that the RRS approach will identify pathways that tumors rely on for survival and growth, which will be consistent with radiation susceptibility phenotype.
 Studies for this project are performed using matched models of response to radiation treatment and clinical specimens from consented HNC patients undergoing radiation treatment at Wake Forest.
 The data are combined with those from existing cancer databases such as the TCGA and others to derive new hypotheses, test, and validate findings that we hope would ultimately lead to better therapies for HNC patients.